Also See The Reliability of The Gospels And The Historical Christ—Fact or Fiction?

 2.3.2 Problems in harmonization between the gospels.
 Perhaps the most notorious example here is that of the four gospels' accounts of the finding of the empty tomb, and of Jesus' subsequent appearances to selected disciples.
 It is well known that the details of these stories vary so widely that most scholars have declared any complete harmonization impossible.
 Be that as it may, it should not be allowed to obscure the fact that the essential story, the finding of an empty tomb early on the first day of the week by women who had reason to expect to find the body of Jesus there, is common to all the accounts.
 The same is true in general of discrepancies between the gospels: they concern details rather than the essential content (and in most cases the discrepancy in detail is far less than in the case of the resurrection stories).
 Often the discrepancy is over the apparent chronological order of the events- but it is questionable how far a chronological order is always what the writers intended in the first place.
 Generally the narrative discrepancies are of the type mentioned above in Middle Eastern story-telling, which leave the essential story-line unaffected.
 Problems of harmonization are the regular experience of any ancient historian who is fortunate enough to have two sources to compare, and do not in themselves lead him to question the integrity of his sources.
 Interpreters of the gospels will differ over the weight they assign to such discrepancies, but it would be hard to justify the view that they are sufficient to cast doubt on the essential portrait of Jesus which the gospels share.

-Also See Alleged Bible Contradictions and The Cohesive Whole
+Also See Differences and Discrepancies in the New Testament AND The Cohesive Whole

 2.3.3 Theology and history.
 Modern study of the gospels has rightly emphasized the role of the gospel writers as theologians.
 They are not dispassionate compilers of traditions, but write with a message to convey.
 Their theological interpretation of Jesus and his teaching can be discerned in the distinctive way each has 'angled' his account, both in order to draw out aspects of Jesus which are important to the author himself, and also in order to make the record relevant to the needs and interests of the church for which he is writing.
 From this observation it has seemed a natural step to some to assume that their theological motivation has taken precedence over, or even eliminated, their historical interest.
 The simplistic equation, 'If a theologian then not a historian', while seldom explicit, seems to have been at the root of much recent writing on the gospels.
 It need only be stated to be seen to be absurd.
 There is no logical incompatibility between having an axe to grind (whether theological or other) and writing careful and accurate history.
 Indeed it may be questioned how many of the world's great historians have been dispassionate chroniclers, with no message to convey to their readers other than the bare facts.